 Experiences of the Audience

 I have never seen music take control of people in such a way.
-I have been to music festivals and concerts but to see people at this event, so happy and full of enjoyment, was really quite astounding.
+I have been to music festivals and concerts, but seeing people at this event so happy and full of enjoyment was really astounding.

 A ‘relaxed’ environment

-There were also “chill out” rooms for anyone that needed to escape a little.
-Mum and I went into one that was opposite to where we were sitting.
-A child came in with his mum to “wrestle” which was lovely.
+There were also “chill out” rooms for anyone who needed to escape.
+Mum and I went into one that was opposite where we were sitting.
+A child came in with his mum to “wrestle”, which was lovely.
 This specific room was the Prince of Wales room – apparently normally closed to the public.
 What a lovely room.
-The walls adorned with beautiful art and the most wondrous view of the Albert Memorial.
+The walls are adorned with beautiful art and the most wondrous view of the Albert Memorial.

 So that was my day at the Relaxed Proms.
 What a beautiful day.
 My most memorable moment?
 Seeing so many people really enjoying the music and the experience.
 Everyone was smiling.